 1940s and 1950s bras

-Finally, my occasional perusing of Vintage shops resulted in my finding these two vintage lingerie treasures: a 1940s and a 1950s bra, both in amazing condition.
-Most surprising of all though is the fact that they both fit!
-They both feature delicate lace inserts, pale satins and intricate stitching and boning.
-Both bras use liberal amounts of boning for their support (instead of the underwire that we are all so familiar with now), with the 1950s bras’ being so effective it is in fact strapless.
+Finally, my occasional perusal of vintage shops resulted in my finding these two vintage lingerie treasures: a 1940s and a 1950s bra, both in amazing condition.
+Most surprising of all, though, is that they both fit!
+They both feature delicate lace inserts, pale satins, and intricate stitching and boning.
+Both bras use liberal amounts of boning for their support (instead of the underwire we are all so familiar with now), with the 1950s bra's being so effective it is in fact strapless.
 They both have the rather pointy bust shape that was so popular at the time – unfortunately this renders them a little inappropriate for daily-wear, though the collector in me says this is irrelevant!